byu-oit/UAPI-Specification/REST Guidelines.md

 1. The response status code.

     This code should always be the first thing that an application looks at after receiving and API response and it will indicate the success or failure to fulfill the API request.
-The [HTTP Methods](#http-methods) section below shows some common response codes for each method, but for a full list of common response codes see https://en.wikipedia.org/wiki/List_of_HTTP_status_codes.
+The [HTTP Methods](#http-methods) section below shows some common response codes for each method, but for a full list of common response codes see [Wikipedia: List of HTTP Status Codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 2. The headers.
 These headers contain the metadata about the response, including the content type being returned.